seven5/seven5.github.io/godep.md

 and your environment will return to normal but with your new/different vendored dependencies.

-Complicating this is that the there three tools that have to be "by hand" added to the project to create a working tutorial.
-These are the packages "github.com/gopherjs/gopherjs", its subpackage jquery, "github.com/tools/godep".
+This is made more complicated by three tools that have to be added manually to the project to create a working tutorial.
+These are the packages `github.com/gopherjs/gopherjs`, its `jquery` subpackage, and `github.com/tools/godep`.
-There are some helpful lines, usually commented out, at the top of `fresno/main.go` that can help you force godep save to put these packages into the Godeps directory.
-You can't actually compile the project with these lines uncommented but it is enough to fool godep save.
+There are some helpful lines, usually commented out, at the top of `fresno/main.go` that can help you force the `godep save` command to put these packages into the Godeps  directory.
+You can't actually compile the project with these lines uncommented, but it is enough to fool `godep save`.

 [Return To Main Tutorial](tutorial.html#godep)